 Free drop-off - residential only, no businesses:

 Geneva - Ace Hardware (617 W. State St. 630-208-6600) will receive fluorescent tubes, and LED bulbs for free from residents.
-This is the drop-off location for the Kane County Fluorescent Tube Recycling Pilot Program.
-The pilot program started December 1, 2015 and is continuing until further notice.
+This is the drop-off location for the Kane County Fluorescent Tube Recycling Program.
+The program started December 1, 2015.

 Northern six townships - Hazardous Waste home collection will receive fluorescent tubes for free from residents.
-Click here for more info.
+Read more about curbside collection.

 St. Charles - Lowe's (955 S Randall Rd.
 630-338-4000) will take small quantities for their customers for free when they purchase the new tubes there.

 St. Charles - Event

 Kane County recycles 4-foot fluorescent tubes (residential only, no businesses allowed) at the annual Extravaganza event for free.
 This event is on the second Saturday of July of each year.

 Drop off at Elgin Recycling